theHostileNegotiator/KWBandage/PatchNotes.md

 #### Corrupter
 1. Healing ability may not work on certain sub faction units (such as the Explorer)
 	* Added missing units into the ability
-#### Mechapede
-1. Hexapod recycling is not proportional to the segment cost
-	* Change BuildCost (and BuildTime appropriately) from 1400 to 100
-2. Subfactions use Scrin Mechapede Members instead of their own
-	* Create new members for each faction
 #### Reaper Tripod
 1. Conversion Reserves would significantly decrease the damage of the conversion beams
 	* Increased Damage to match unupgraded counterpart
 2. Husk would use Annihilator Tripod Husk Model with the Reaper Tripod Texture
 	* Created a new Reaper Tripod Husk model to be used instead
+#### Mechapede
+1. Subfactions use Scrin Mechapede Members instead of their own
+	* Create new members for each faction
 #### Eradicator Hexapod
 1. Disintegrator visual lasers override each other.
 Therefore if more than one laser is firing, only the latest shot laser will show.
 	* Added new Weapons, Laser Draws and Laser States.